ASH-2310/portfolio/README.md

 ![Cluster Comparison](https://github.com/user-attachments/assets/2ca752e6-0bb6-4581-9831-4e55be883aed)

 ### Findings
-*Here is what we can do to improve sentiment score based our findings*
+*Here is what we can do to improve sentiment score based on my findings*

 * Reduce average price for low performing properties
 * Reduce security deposit for low performing properties
 * Reduce cleaning fee
 * Provide extra beds for low performing properties
 * Increase bathrooms for low performing properties

+Considering these actionable insights from this analysis will help Airbnb Paris to improve customer ratings/reviews which will eventually improve their service based revenue model